PIndustries/singularity/README.md

 To get started with the application, follow these steps:

 `Note: This assumes that you already have a PostgreSQL server running locally with a user and database that you can use.
-If you don't have one set up, you'll need to install PostgreSQL and create a new user and database before running this command.`
+If you don't have one set up, you'll need to install PostgreSQL and create a new user and database before running these commands.`

 1. Clone the repository to your local machine: `git clone https://github.com/PIndustries/singularity.git`
 2. Install dependencies with `mix deps.get`